waynemunro/document-generation-solution-accelerator/docs/DeploymentGuide.md

      - Follow steps in [Delete Resource Group](./DeleteResourceGroup.md) if your deployment fails and/or you need to clean up the resources.

 ## Environment configuration for local development & debugging
 > Set APP_ENV in your .env file to control Azure authentication.
-Use dev to enable to use Azure CLI credential, Prod to enable Managed Identity (for production). **Ensure you're logged in via az login when using dev in local**.
+Set the environment variable to dev to use Azure CLI credentials, or to prod to use Managed Identity for production. **Ensure you're logged in via az login when using dev in local**.
 To configure your environment, follow these steps:
 1. Navigate to the `src` folder.
 2. Create a `.env` file based on the `.env.sample` file.